mozilla/fjord/docs/maintain.rst

 3. add the locale code to ``PROD_LANGUAGES`` in ``fjord/settings/base.py``

+4. commit the changes to ``fjord/settings/base.py`` and product details stuff to git

 ..
 Note::

    To test this in a local instance, you need to have::